 GUMMOE, JOHN C.

 Lyrics © Warner/Chappell Music, Inc.

 What a bunch of romantic crap.
-The rain passed.
-My problems were not Lydia.
-I got the phone Dad had put it in my room and dialed Stu and Scott’s number.
-Scott answered.
+The rain passes.
+My problem isn’t Lydia.
+I pick up the phone Dad has put it in my room.
+I dial Stu and Scott’s number.
+Scott answers.

-I didn’t hesitate, “Is this the way you want to work it out.”
+I don’t hesitate, “Is this the way you want to work it out.”

 “Tim.
 Oh man, I didn’t expect you to call.”

 “Well, I did.
 Get your bike.
-I’ll meet you at the pool.”
+Meet me at the pool.”

 “It’s late and been raining.”